Remember when gaming was more about having fun playing together and less about which team has the greater kill count or any form of domination?

 But what about the people who want to play to relax and not necessarily be competitive?
 When I get done with a tough day at work, I just want to turn my Xbox on and be able to calm down while I lay down on my bean bag.
-I don’t want to be on the edge of my seat as my teammates bark orders while we try to locate our enemies, only to get headshot 5 seconds later.
+I don’t want to be on the edge of my seat as my teammates bark orders at me while we try to locate our enemies, only to get headshotted 5 seconds later.
 I’m just not that sort of gamer.

 Online gaming promotes competitiveness

 I haven’t always had this mindset.
 When I used to play Dota 2 in gaming cafes, I was called out for being too toxic to play with because of how focused on winning I was.
 Friends would tell me that it ruined the fun of playing together.

 Dota 2 is hugely successful in the esports arena, in part due to the way the game is designed to reward players who are committed to getting better.
 The various mechanics behind the scenes unknowingly encourage players to develop habits to make them more competitive, which alienates gamers who are just coming along for the ride.

 The main reason I decided to quit playing Dota 2 is was because winning mattered more to me than everything that led to the victory.
 Sure, I enjoyed the matches where I was stomping over my foes and winning (those felt like heaven), but losing streaks come whether you like it or not, and they can be horrible to deal with – especially when you get trash-talked after taking a beating.
 I was just not having fun anymore and Dota is one of those games where fun is relative to how well you play.